WHO WE ARE

 We wanted to change that, so with Dan Proverbs, founder and conception, Martin Smith and Rob Booth, digital magicians and reality makers, and Duncan Cowles storyteller and film producer, BIA was born.

-We are a volunteered based charity so that all funds raised go directly to the projects we launch, we have a low-cost base and infrastructure (the office is a custom made one in the founders back garden!) but by using digital tech, films and social media are able to reach out to all parts of Scotland and both deliver support and raise awareness to #Brothers no matter where they are (our Brothers-Thrive app has been downloaded from Stornaway to Dalkeith and all parts in between).
+We are a volunteered based charity so that all funds raised go directly to the projects we launch, and we use digital tech, films and social media to reach out to all parts of Scotland.

 We connect via Wi-Fi.